 This tiny pebbled cove is the best choice for those who love a secluded beach without having to go far to find it.
 With the picturesque chapel of Saint Kyprianos above it and tall rocks that provide natural shade on both its sides, Agios Kyprianos is one of the cosiest beaches in Andros.

 17. Agia Marina (Saint Marina)

 For a totally authentic experience, head to Agia Marina Beach.
-There you can lay your towel under the thick shade of trees and swim at the most crystal clear waters feeling as though the entire beach belongs to you.
+There you can lay your towel under the thick shade of trees and swim in its crystal clear waters feeling as though the entire beach belongs to you.